20220874bhiku/Research/reflective-prompts.md

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
-Yes I did, but usually breaks are longer and screen time is longer.
+Yes I did, but usually breaks are longer inclusive of the screen time.

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?

-Timeboxing is allotting a fixed, maximum unit of time for an activity.
-That unit of time is called a time box.
-The goal of timeboxing is to define and limit the amount of time dedicated to an activity.
-Scrum uses timeboxing for all of the Scrum events and as a tool for concretely defining open-ended or ambiguous tasks.
-I may have inadvertently use time boxing when I am working, I use to time myself for a days work by timing each place I go and spend so that I can return to office by a certain time.
+IN Agile principles ,timeboxing allocates a fixed and maximum unit of time to an activity, called a time box , within which planned activity takes place. it is used by Agile principles - project management approaches and for personal time management.

 ### On a a 0-5 scale, how confident are you with each of the assignments?

 Not very confident, Software development is new to me.
-I am slowly getting the hang of it, but still in the infancy.
+I am slowly getting the hang of it.

 ### What are of you proud of up to this point in the course?